 Mrs L Singleton - Pastoral Manager and Deputy Safeguarding Lead

-Miss B Woods - Pastoral Assistant and Deputy Safeguarding Lead
+Miss B Woods - Senior Learning Mentor and Deputy Safeguarding Lead

 Please be aware that during weekends and school holidays you will not be able to contact the Designated Safeguarding Lead or Designated Safeguarding Deputies.